-Mount Zion is the highest point in the northeast corner of the Olympic Mountains.
+Mount Zion by Mount Townsend is the highest point in the northeast corner of the Olympic Mountains.
 It’s just a short distance northwest of Quilcene.
-The vast network of roadways makes this place accessible all year round.
+Best of all, the vast network of roadways makes this place accessible all year round.

 See more trip photos here.